 Fall seems far off but it’s time to start making some plans!
-Work on the Buffalo River Trail between Tyler Bend and Red Bluff Road is set to resume Oct 15 2015 and run through Nov 1.
+Work on the Buffalo River Trail between Tyler Bend and Red Bluff Road is set to resume Oct 16 2015 and run through Nov 1.
 American Hiking Society will have a crew there Oct 18-24 with BRT alumni slated for Oct 25-31.
 We’ll be camping at Tyler Bend, as usual, where the flush toilets and hot showers are much appreciated and our camping fees are waived.
+Look for our “headquarters” – a big white canvas wall tent – around the north west corner of the regular campground, not the group campground.

 Here’s my summary of the Spring 2015 session.
 The archaeological and private property obstacles in the area between Red Bluff Road and South Maumee Road remain, so it looks like we’ll mostly be clearing brush along already-finished trail, constructing rock steps and cribbing, fixing erosion problems, and working with the OHTA to build a small bridge across a gully west of the Grinders Ferry trail head.